 The IDC report predicts that the average rate per capita of data-driven interactions per day is expected to increase 20-fold in the next 10 years as our homes, workplaces, appliances, vehicles, wearables, and implants become data enabled.
 All these embedded devices will radically increase the average person’s level of interaction with data, changing the user experience.

 Here Come the Apps!

 Like being a new dad.
 When we had our baby girl, I turned to data and the cloud for help.
 Aside from Googling almost every single question that came to mind at 3 a.m., I employed a number of apps, smart devices, and new tools to help raise our child.
-And, three weeks in, I have to say that the power of data and the patterns we can leverage have been nothing short of amazing.
+And, four weeks in, I have to say that the power of data and the patterns we can leverage have been nothing short of amazing.

 Let me give you some perspective.
 To track almost every single aspect of our daughter’s life, we use an app called Baby Tracker.
 I can’t begin to tell you how important it is to leverage the power of data, especially when your brain isn’t entirely working.
 We never have to guess when she slept, when a diaper was changed, and even when we should lay her down to sleep.
 Most of all, this data allowed us to chart and see patterns.
 What does that mean?
 She was sleeping 3-4 hour stretches at night by the fourth day.
 We were able to wake her effectively, feed, change, burp, and put her right back to sleep!